Fast Byzantine Total Order Broadcast: Model and Background

-\para{\con} In brief, \textbf{\con} is a variant of \weakcon, which has correct servers agree on a binary value $v$ ($v \in \values$, with $\values = \cp{\true, \false}$).
-The interface to a \con instance $\conin$ comprises two events: a \textbf{request} $\event{\conin}{Propose}{p \in \values}$, which every correct server uses once to submit its proposal $p$; and an \textbf{indication} $\event{\conin}{Decide}{d \in \values}$, which a correct server uses to relay that $d$ was decided. \con ensures \textbf{Integrity}: no correct server decides more than once; \textbf{Agreement}: no two correct servers decide different values; \textbf{Termination}: every correct server eventually decides; and \textbf{\validity}: the decided value was proposed by at least $\rp{\faultcount + 1}$ correct servers.
-The latter contrasts with \weakcon's Validity stating that a value can be decided as long as it is proposed by a single correct server.
+\paragraph{\con.} \emph{\con} is a variant of \weakcon, which has correct servers agree on a binary value $v \in \values$, with $\values = \cp{\true, \false}$.
+The interface to a \con instance $\conin$ comprises two events: a \emph{request} noted $\event{\conin}{Propose}{p \in \values}$, which every correct server uses once to submit its proposal $p$; and an \emph{indication} $\event{\conin}{Decide}{d \in \values}$, which a correct server uses to relay that $d$ was decided. \con ensures \emph{Integrity}: no correct server decides more than once; \emph{Agreement}: no two correct servers decide different values; \emph{Termination}: every correct server eventually decides; \emph{\validity}: the decided value was proposed by at least $\faultcount + 1$ correct servers.
+The latter contrasts with \weakcon's Validity stating that a value can be decided if it is proposed by at least one correct server.

-\para{\tob} \textbf{\tob} has correct servers agree on a totally-ordered sequence of client-issued messages.
+\paragraph{\tob.} \emph{\tob} has correct servers agree on a totally-ordered sequence of client-issued messages.
 Let $\messages$ be the set of all possible messages.
-The interface to a \tob instance $\tobin$ comprises two events: a \textbf{request} $\event{\tobin}{Broadcast}{m \in \messages}$, which a correct client uses to broadcast a message (we assume no correct client broadcasts the same message twice); and an \textbf{indication} $\event{\tobin}{Deliver}{\client \in \clients, m \in \messages}$, which a correct server uses to indicate the delivery of $m$ from $\client$. \tob ensures \textbf{No Duplication}: no correct server delivers the same message from the same sender twice; \textbf{Integrity}: a correct server delivers a message $m$ from a correct client $\client$ only if $\client$ broadcast $m$; \textbf{Validity}: all messages broadcast by a correct client are eventually delivered by a correct server; and \textbf{Agreement and Total Order}: all correct servers eventually deliver the same messages in the same order.
+The interface to a \tob instance $\tobin$ comprises two events: a \emph{request} noted $\event{\tobin}{Broadcast}{m \in \messages}$, which a correct client uses to broadcast a message, and an \emph{indication} $\event{\tobin}{Deliver}{\client \in \clients, m \in \messages}$, which a correct server uses to deliver $m$ from $\client$.
+Correct clients never broadcast the same message twice. \tob ensures \emph{No Duplication}: no correct server delivers the same message from the same sender twice; \emph{Integrity}: a correct server delivers a message $m$ from a correct client $\client$ only if $\client$ broadcast $m$; \emph{Validity}: all messages broadcast by a correct client are eventually delivered by a correct server; \emph{Agreement and Total Order}: all correct servers eventually deliver the same messages in the same order.